BioinformaticsSTU/TGStools/README.md

 ```
 where the subcommand can be one of these:

-- **TransDisp**    :  isoforms comparison of queried gene with auxiliary annotation.
+- **TransDisp**    :  isoforms comparison of queried gene and display the transcripts along with multiple genomic annotations.
-- **StaDist**    : distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.
+- **StaDist**    : calculate distances distribution of transcript-start-site (TSS) in each full-length transcript to the closest epigenetic marks and CAGE tags.
 - **LncPred**    : an integration classification tool of CNCI and PLEK for identifying coding or non-coding transcripts (fasta file and gtf file).
 - **LncExt**       : extract lncRNA information of GTF format based on the tanscript ID of the candidate lncRNA.
 - **LncExtTiss**       : extract tissue-specific lncRNA information of GTF format.